 The band continued to perform at the Blue Wisp Jazz Club in Cincinnati on Wednesday nights until its closure in the summer of 2014.

 After a six month tenure at Japp’s Annex in downtown Cincinnati, and a short stint at Pirate’s Den in Westwood, and three years at the Urban Artifact in Northside, the band has a new home at the Urban Artifact in Northside, playing on Wednesdays from 8:30 p.m. until 11:30 p.m.

 Experience the magic and power of Cincinnati’s legendary 16-piece big band!
 39 years and running…

 The Blue Wisp Big Band performs at Urban Artifact every Wednesday at 8:30.
-Be a part of the scene that everyone is talking about as John Von Ohlen and the band deliver a one-of-a-kind experience for you and your guests in one of the hippest environments in the city!
+Be a part of the scene that everyone is talking about as the band delivers a one-of-a-kind experience for you and your guests in one of the hippest environments in the city!

 Cincinnati, OH 45206